Residents stranded with no power and water in area cut off by lava in Hawaii

 "They are being asked to leave.
 Period," county spokeswoman Janet Snyder told reporters.

-Those in Kapoho -- including Kapoho Beach Lots and Vacationland -- also were ordered out because of the risk of getting trapped by the lava.
+Those in Kapoho -- including the Kapoho Beach Lots and Vacationland communities -- also were ordered out because of the risk of getting trapped by the lava.

 Seven people were cited Saturday for loitering in a disaster zone, and they will have to appear in court, Hawaii officials said.